 The best free photo editor for your browser, with layers, masks and more

 Most browser-based free photo editors are simple Instagram-style affairs that give you a set of filters and little else.
 Pixlr Editor is different.
 Provided you have a reliable internet connection and don't mind the lack of plugins, this free web app is almost as powerful as the best free desktop photo editors.

 Load up a photo and you'll have access to layers, masks, clone stamps, selection tools, and everything else you'd expect from a top-notch image editor.
 There's no batch-editing unfortunately, but you can open several images at once and edit them individually.

 Because Pixlr Editor is a web app, there's no software to install and you can use it in any browser that supports Flash.
 Unfortunately this rules out most mobile devices, and since its developer is currently working on HTML5 versions of other other software, it might give Editor the chop before too long.

 For the time being, however, Pixlr Editor is easily the best free photo editor for your web browser.

 Try it online: Pixlr Editor

-Its interface is unusual, but persevere and you'll find a brilliant, diverse set of photo-editing tools
+Its interface is unusual, but PhotoScape boasts a great set of editing tools

 PhotoScape might look like a rather simple free photo editor, but take a look at its main menu and you'll find a wealth of features: raw conversion, photo splitting and merging, animated GIF creation, and even a rather odd (but useful) function with which you can print lined, graph or sheet music paper.